Skip to content

 XL = 2π f L

-At HF, small inductances can become tens to hundreds of ohms... meaning a perfectly good DC bond can be a fairly poor RF return path.
+At HF, small inductances can become tens to hundreds of ohms.
+That means a perfectly good DC bond can be a poor RF return path.

-A coax line can carry multiple current modes at the same time:
+A coax line can carry different RF currents on different surfaces at the same time:

-That outside-of-shield current appears when the antenna/feed system is unbalanced, asymmetrically coupled to its surroundings, or when the feedline becomes part of the return path because the antenna system doesn’t provide a clean one.
+That outside-of-shield current appears when the antenna/feed system is unbalanced, asymmetrically coupled to its surroundings, or when the antenna does not provide a clean return path and the feedline becomes part of that return path.

 And here’s the kicker: “bonding the coax at the shack entrance” is not a universal cure.
 If the outside of the coax is already acting like part of the antenna, your new “ground strap” can simply become another part of the unwanted antenna.